our tips for introducing dogs and babies

-But just because your pup is good with people doesn’t necessarily mean they’ll be perfect with your bundle of joy.
+Unfortunately, just because your pup is good with people doesn’t necessarily mean they’ll be perfect with your newest bundle of joy.
 Here are some tips on what to do before and after you bring your new puppy home.

-Of course, anyone would want all the cuties in their life to get along, but best friendship takes time.
+Of course, everyone wishes all the cuties in their life will get along, but best friendship takes time.
 While your puppy may be used to engaging with humans from the beginning, babies present a whole new set of challenges and expectations.

 Never leave your baby unsupervised with any dog, because even the best-behaved puppy can respond unpredictably to new situations.

 - When you first come home, have someone else hold the baby so you can greet your puppy.

 - Once everyone is settled, slowly introduce your (leashed) pup to your baby.
 Immediately intervene if there is any undesirable interaction between the two.

 - If you anticipate a situation in which your puppy will not do well, work on training and wait to introduce your child until your pup is ready.

 - Always provide adult supervision between babies/children and pups.

 - Ensure your puppy is getting enough exercise, enrichment, and engagement to avoid overenthusiastic play sessions with a wobbly wee one.

 - Remember that as babies mature, they may present new challenges for your pup that require additional management or training methods.